Everyday (Takagi & Ketra song)

-"Everyday" is a 2023 song by musical duo Takagi & Ketra, with featured vocals by Italian rappers Shiva, Anna and Geolier.
-Written by Takagi and Ketra with the featured artists and singer-songwriter Tananai, it was released on 13 October 2023.
+"Everyday" is a 2023 song by Italian recording producers Takagi & Ketra, with featured vocals by Italian rappers Shiva, Anna and Geolier.
+It was written by the duo with the featured artists and features co-writing contribution by Italian singer Tananai.
+The song was released on 13 October 2023.

 The song peaked at number 1 on the Italian singles chart and was certified triple platinum in Italy.

 Music video

 A visual music video of "Everyday", directed by Diego Ferri, was released on 18 October 2023 via the YouTube channel of Takagi & Ketra.